streamlink/streamlink/docs/cli.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Like Crunchyroll, the FunimationNow plugin requires authenticating with a premium account to access some
 content: :option:`--funimation-email`, :option:`--funimation-password`.
-In addition, this plugin requires a ``incap_ses`` cookie to be sent with each HTTP request (`see issue #2088 <https://github.com/streamlink/streamlink/issues/2088#issue-366192126>`_); this unique session cookie can be found in your browser and sent via the :option:`--http-cookie` option.
+In addition, this plugin requires a ``incap_ses`` cookie to be sent with each HTTP request (see issue #2088); this unique session cookie can be found in your browser and sent via the :option:`--http-cookie` option.

 For example: